-238. Bosca then commenced an arbitration under the Italy-Lithuania Bilateral Investment Treaty.
-Bosca alleged that Lithuania had failed to accord Bosca just and fair treatment, national treatment, most-favored nation treatment and guarantees of legal expropriation.
-The investor claimed that "but for" the state's conduct, Bosca would have earned around EUR 207 million from operating the national company.
-239. Lithuania sought to dismiss the arbitration, arguing inter alia, that Bosca did not have a protected investment interest.
+237. Bosca then commenced an arbitration under the Italy-Lithuania Bilateral Investment Treaty.
+Bosca alleged that Lithuania had failed to accord Bosca just and fair treatment, national treatment, most-favored nation treatment and guarantees of legal expropriation.334 The investor claimed that "but for" the state's conduct, Bosca would have earned around EUR 207 million from operating the national company.335

+238. Lithuania sought to dismiss the arbitration, arguing inter alia, that Bosca did not have a protected investment interest.
 The arbitral tribunal disagreed and held that Bosca had a protected investment right in the negotiation of the agreement.
-Like the tribunal in Lemire, the tribunal in Bosca first focused on Bosca's initial investment in Lithuania and held that Bosca had contributed its know-how to the company producing its wines in Lithuania.
+Lithuania in Lemire, the tribunal in Bosca first focused on Bosca's initial investment in Lithuania and held that Bosca had contributed its know-how to the company producing its wines in Lithuania.
 Then, the arbitral tribunal held that Bosca's interest in expanding to acquire the national brand was an expansion of its initial investment that was protected as an associated activity to its initial investment.

-240. The arbitral tribunal reasoned that while Lithuania had not interfered with Bosca's initial investment, its agreement to provide its know-how to the company producing its wines, Lithuania had interfered with an associated activity to that
+239. The arbitral tribunal reasoned that while Lithuania had not interfered with Bosca's initial investment, its agreement to provide its know-how to the company producing its wines, Lithuania had interfered with an associated activity to that investment.
+That is, Bosca's efforts to expand this investment with the acquisition of the national brand.338

-&lt;sup>336 See, e.g., Bosca v.
-Lithuania, Award (CLA-46) at ¶¶ 187-200.
+333 See, e.g., Bosca v.
+Lithuania, Award, ¶¶ 187-200 (CLA-46).

-&lt;sup>337 Id. at ¶¶ 183-190, 245-249, 256-259, 265-268.
+$^{^{334}}$ Id. at ¶¶ 183-190, 245-249, 256-259, 265-268.